MartinPacker/filterCSV/README.md

 filterCSV ensures the "level" and "level*n*" columns are present - to the extent needed by the tree.
 It also always adds the following columns, before the "level" column:

+* priority
+* progress
 * icons
 * position
 * colour
 * shape

+These extra columns are filled in to allow filterCSV to do interesting things with the attributes they represent, such as

+* Filtering on attributes - such as "Priority 1"
+* Setting attributes - such as setting the shape to a triangle.

 While iThoughts can tolerate CSV files where trailing empty cells are suppressed, filterCSV includes them.